bfnsga/travis-test/README.md

 * Need to add markdown-it as a plugin
   * Ensure all new post pages are in markdown format
 * Add in deep data merge
-* Add in node=production and proper packages for local development